 Also of interest is that Fishers has more people living here who work in computers and math than 95% of the places in the US.

-Fishers is a somewhat ethnically-diverse town.
+Fishers is a somewhat ethnically-diverse city.
 The people who call Fishers home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fishers residents report their race to be White, followed by Asian.
-Important ancestries of people in Fishers include Irish, English, Polish, and Italian.
+Important ancestries of people in Fishers include German, English, Irish, Italian, and Polish.

 The most common language spoken in Fishers is English.
 Other important languages spoken here include Spanish and Langs. of India.